SAM3-I: Segment Anything with Instructions: HMPL-Instruct Dataset

-\textbf{Stage 1: Automatic Instruction Annotation.} Given an image, its ground-truth masks, and the corresponding class labels, we first construct a rich visual prompt that includes the original image, an overlaid image with masks, and cropped object region with masks.
-Combined with a carefully designed system prompt and a set of few-shot examples, this visual input is fed into an MLLM to produce instruction candidates.
-For each instance, the annotator MLLM outputs: i) four positive instructions, covering both simple and complex instructions in declarative and question formats, ii) four negative instructions with intentionally contradicted semantics, and iii) one short concept NP compatible with SAM3's PCS-style prompting.
+\textbf{Dataset Construction.} To enable a unified formulation of hierarchical instructions and multi-grained targets, we develop a \textit{human-in-the-loop data engine} that enriches the PACO-LVIS dataset~\citep{paco} with compositional natural-language instructions.
+The pipeline has four stages (detailed diagram is provided in Appendix~\ref{Appx:dataset}):

-\textbf{Stage 2: Agentic Quality Inspection.} All generated positive and negative instructions are then evaluated by a second MLLM through a multiple-choice verification task.
-The inspector must correctly identify all instructions that align with the visual content, \ie, image with target mask, while rejecting those that do not.
-An instruction set is accepted only when the inspector achieves 100\% accuracy across all candidates.
-If any misalignment is detected, the entire set is rejected and returned to Stage~1 for regeneration.
-This annotation–inspection loop is repeated for up to ten rounds, ensuring both broad coverage and high semantic precision.
+\textit{Stage 1: Automatic Instruction Annotation.} Given an image with instance masks and class labels, we construct a visual prompt comprising the original image, mask-overlaid image, and cropped masked regions.
+Conditioned on a system prompt and few-shot examples, an annotator MLLM generates diverse instruction candidates for each target instance, including simple instructions that explicitly mention the target NP and describe perceptual attributes, and complex instructions that omit the NP and rely on higher-level reasoning cues such as actions or functions.
+Both instruction types are produced in declarative and question formats.
+The annotator additionally synthesizes negative instructions by contradicting visual semantics, as well as a concise concept-level NP compatible with SAM3's PCS-style prompting.
+In this way, each target instance is associated with four positive instructions, four negative instructions, and one concept NP.

-\textbf{Stage 3: Human-in-the-Loop Correction.} Samples that repeatedly fail automatic verification are forwarded to human annotators for final review.
-Three annotators collaboratively revise or rewrite problematic instructions to ensure correctness, clarity, and precise grounding; extremely ambiguous or impractical cases are discarded.
-This stage resolves long-tail failures that automated agents struggle to correct.
+\textit{Stage 2: Agentic Quality Inspection.} All generated instructions are verified by a second MLLM via a multiple-choice consistency check with the visual content and target mask.
+An instruction set is accepted only if the inspector achieves 100\% accuracy across all candidates; otherwise, it is rejected and returned to Stage~1 for regeneration, iteratively filtering semantic inconsistencies.

-Through these three stages, our pipeline produces a scalable, high-quality instructional dataset as the foundation for training SAM3-I's instruction-following capabilities.
+\textit{Stage 3: Human-in-the-Loop Correction.} Samples that repeatedly fail automatic verification due to ambiguous visuals or subtle linguistic cues are reviewed by three human annotators, who collaboratively revise or discard problematic instructions to ensure accurate and precise grounding.
+Through the first three stages, we obtain high-quality instruction-mask pairs that primarily support \textit{one-to-one} and \textit{one-to-all} grounding.